KeppyMarbles/auto_dif/README.md

 ### Constructor
  - Mostly the same as Blender.
  - Adds rotation field to PointEntities and checks if each Door_Elevator has enough path_nodes before exporting
+ - Interior folder options can be added or changed in `constructor/prefs.cs`

 ## Important Info